 To Travel Too Tip

-Before joining the bus we recommend that you pay a visit to the McDonald’s Restaurant on the square.
+Before joining the tour bus we recommend that you pay a visit to the McDonald’s Restaurant on the square.
 You may not be a fan of McDonald’s but this is the most beautiful McDonald’s Restaurant in the world.
 The restaurant itself is a national monument with stunning stained glass windows and chandeliers.

 #2 Stop Cathedral of Porto

 Porto has some steep hills and one of them is the hill leading up to the 12th-century Cathedral.
 Another good reason to use the Yellow Bus Tour Porto.
 There are some stunning views from the Cathedral, so it is well worth the visit.
 It is the oldest neighborhood in Porto and it is where King John 1 was married in 1387.

 Praca Batalha is the next stop along the Orange Route by the tourist bus.
 Batalha is Portuguese for ‘battle’, well named due to a 10th century battle between the Moors and the residents of Porto who lost the battle and which eventually led to the destruction of the city.
 Today it is pedestrianized and has a range of cafes, restaurants, monuments and hotels to enjoy.